Symbolic Simulator Operations¶

 Some solvers (in particular, dReal) return only approximately satisfying

-answers.
+solutions on sat answers.
 Such “satisfying” assignments must be used

 with care!
 In this case, the third argument will be bound to a structure